-Table Of Losses Amount Payable Loss of Life Principal sum (paid to your beneficiary) Loss of Limb(s) or Sight Two hands, two feet, or sight of two eyes 100% of principal sum One foot and sight of one eye; or one hand and sight of one eye; or one hand and one foot 100% of principal sum One hand, one foot, or sight of one eye 50% of principal sum One thumb or index finger 50% of principal sum Paralysis Quadriplegia, paraplegia, hemiplegia, or monoplegia 100% of principal sum Definitions Loss of a hand or foot means complete severance through Loss of sight means the total, permanent loss of all vision in artificial means. - Note Two times the principal sum is payable if the loss of life is due to a workplace accidental death.
+Table Of Losses Amount Payable Loss of Life Principal sum (paid to your beneficiary) Loss of Limb(s) or Sight Two hands, two feet, or sight of two eyes 100% of principal sum One foot and sight of one eye; or one hand and sight of one eye; or one hand and one foot 100% of principal sum One hand, one foot, or sight of one eye 50% of principal sum One thumb or index finger 50% of principal sum Paralysis Quadriplegia, paraplegia, hemiplegia, or monoplegia 100% of principal sum Definitions Loss of a hand or foot means complete severance through or above the wrist or ankle joint.
+Loss of sight means the total, permanent loss of all vision in one eye which is irrecoverable by natural, surgical or artificial means.
+Note Two times the principal sum is payable if the loss of life is due to a workplace accidental death.